tamiratB/pyESA/README.md

 4. Define the path to your regional shapefiles and pass this defined variable for each plotting function as the last argument (refer to the update in `exampleNotebooks/pycpt-operational.ipynb` or `exampleNotebooks/pycpt-s2s.ipynb`  provided in this github repository).
 5. Run all cells in `pycpt-operational.ipynb` and/or `exampleNotebooks/pycpt-s2s.ipynb`.

-This shapefile variable argument for each function is optional.
+This shapefile object argument for each function is optional.
 You can pass it to the needed function or skip it if not required.
 These changes do not break the original code.

 Enjoy!